FINANCIALS

 TRAVEL / SERVICE TRIPS

 El Porvenir® invites you to share the life and work of a Nicaraguan community.
-We offer volunteer experiences for small groups (10-12 people) to work alongside Nicaraguan families in a variety of water and sanitation projects that help improve the standard of living in rural areas.
-You do not need to have experience with construction or building.
-You will be accompanied by a bilingual guide at all times, so Spanish proficiency is not required.
-Each trip is customized for the participating group and can be between one and two weeks in length.
-The group's particular interests and abilities will be considered, as will the needs of the villages.
+We offer volunteer experiences for small groups (10-12 people) to work alongside Nicaraguan families on water and sanitation projects to improve the standard of living in rural areas.
+No construction experience needed.
+You will be accompanied by a bilingual guide at all times, so Spanish proficiency is welcome but not required.
+Trips are customized for each group and typically last 7-10 days.
+The group's interests and abilities are considered as are the communities' needs.

-There will also be an opportunity to see a bit more of Nicaragua before or after the project work is complete.
-Groups might have a weekend at the beach, or visit a live volcano, a cloud forest, a crafts market, or attend a Nicaraguan concert or dance performance, allowing time for some fun and reflection.
+Trips also include time to explore other parts of Nicaragua after the project work is complete.
+Your group may a visit the beach, a live volcano, a cloud forest, a crafts market, and/or a Nicaraguan concert or dance performance.

 WHO TRAVELS WITH US

-The majority of our service trip volunteers are part of a larger organized group, such as a faith community, a university program or a service club like the Rotary Club.
-A group leader rallies the volunteers to attend the trip and works with the El Porvenir Trips Coordinator to plan the details.
+The majority of our service trip volunteers are part of a larger organized group, such as a faith community, a university program, or a service club like Rotary.
+A group leader communicates with trip participants and work with the El Porvenir Volunteer Coordinator to plan the details.

 WHAT YOU'LL DO

-Our service trips are working trips where volunteers work hand in hand with Nicaraguan community members and El Porvenir staff.
-Tasks include digging holes, carrying materials, building structures, pouring concrete, and more, depending on your assignment to one of four types of projects.
+Our service trips are working trips where volunteers work hand-in-hand with Nicaraguan community members and El Porvenir staff.
+Tasks include digging holes, carrying materials, building structures, pouring concrete, and more, depending on the type of project your working on.

 DOUBLE-PIT LATRINES

-Indoor air pollution by traditional smoky, wood burning stoves is as detrimental to health as smoking two packs of cigarettes a day.
-Our cook stoves vent the harmful smoke out of the house and require 60% less firewood.
-Stoves that require less firewood help prevent further deforestation, and contribute to reforestation and watershed management efforts.
+Indoor air pollution by traditional smoky, woodburning stoves is as detrimental to health as smoking two packs of cigarettes a day (WHO).
+Our cookstoves vent harmful smoke out of the home and use 60% less firewood.
+This reduces deforestation and improves watershed health.

 TREE NURSERIES AND REFORESTATION

-Nicaragua has lost 49% of its forest in the last 50 years.
-El Porvenir is concerned with the full cycle of water, from where it originates to how to keep it flowing.
-We improve water quality and quantity through a variety of methods in order to restore stream flow, decrease erosion, and recharge groundwater.
-A big part of that effort includes planting seeds for seedlings and transplanting larger seedlings once they are big enough.
+Nicaragua has lost 49% of its forests in the last 50 years.
+We look at the full cycle of water: where it originates and to how to keep it flowing.
+We improve water quality and quantity through various methods to restore stream flow, decrease erosion, and recharge groundwater.
+We work with communities to grow seedlings and then transplant them throughout their watershed.

 EXPENSES AND PROJECT COSTS

-Trip costs range between $1,500 and $1,700 depending on the type of project, length of stay, and off-time activities.
-Trip costs include meals, lodging, in-country transportation, translation, and recreation.
-It also includes costs for the materials for the project you work on.
-Participants are responsible for round trip airline tickets, airport taxes, and the Nicaraguan visa fee of $10.
-Some participants might want to budget for additional expenses, like beverages, snacks and souvenirs.
+Trip costs range between $1,700 and $2,000, depending on the type of project, length of stay, and activities.
+The cost includes meals, lodging, in-country transportation, translation, and recreation.
+It also includes the cost for materials for the project you work on.
+Participants are responsible for travel health insurance, round-trip airline tickets, and the Nicaraguan visa fee ($10)--as well as alcoholic beverages, snacks, and souvenirs.

 LEARN MORE ABOUT OUR SERVICE TRIPS ON THE FAQ PAGE